 Making sure your sales representatives understand the product they’re selling isn’t enough.

-Mike Kunkle, Commercial Training & Development Leader with a Fortune 50 corporation, emphasizes, “You have to start by really understanding your customers, their issues, your buyer personas, the journeys they’re on, the impacts that they’re avoiding, the outcomes that they’re looking for, and what the best solution is appropriately for each of those parties or personas.”
+Mike Kunkle, Commercial Training & Development Leader with a Fortune 50 corporation, emphasizes, “You have to start by really understanding your customers, their issues, your buyer personas, the journeys they’re on, the impacts that they’re avoiding, the outcomes that they’re looking for, and what the best solution is […] for each of those parties or personas.”

 You can’t expect your sales team to achieve that on their own.
 You have to provide them the resources and knowledge they need to go into those meetings armed with a better understanding of your prospect and what your product can do for them specifically.
+And the best way to do that is to have one central place where salespeople can always find and use the right resources at the right time.